SadeqSoltani/hotel-booking-analysis/README.md

 | Direct | 12,606 | 15.34% | $115.45 | $993,410 |
 | Corporate | 5,295 | 18.73% | $69.36 | $196,383 |

 Online TA accounts for 61% of all cancellation revenue loss ($10.2M of $16.9M total).
-Direct bookings match Online TA ADR ($114 vs $114) with half the cancellation rate (15.3% vs 36.7%) and zero OTA commission — making direct booking conversion the single highest-ROI channel strategy available.
+Direct bookings match Online TA ADR ($114 vs $114) with half the cancellation rate (15.3% vs 36.7%) and zero OTA commission, making direct booking conversion the single highest-ROI channel strategy available.

 Groups represent the worst risk-return profile in the entire dataset: lowest ADR ($79) combined with the highest cancellation rate (61.06%).
 Six in ten group bookings cancel.

 ---

-### Portugal Concentration Is a Hidden Revenue Quality Risk
+### Portugal concentration is a hidden revenue quality risk

 Portugal accounts for 41% of all bookings (48,590) but delivers the worst quality metrics of any major market: the lowest ADR among top countries ($92.04) and the highest cancellation rate (56.64%).
 Over half of all Portuguese bookings cancel.